-If youth are returning to work, talk about what they will do ple, if they see their pimp, a known bad date, or an abusive intimate partner.
+If youth are returning to work, talk about what they will do to keep themselves safe in specific situations; for example, if they see their pimp, a known bad date, or an abusive intimate partner.
 Help youth identify safety options, such as preprogramming their cell phone to an emergency number, identifying safe places on the street that they can go to, or spreading the word among trusted friends and coworkers about their situation.
 Discuss the option of changing their online identity and/or phone numbers, so that they can return to work without harassment.
 Ask the youth if they require food, shelter, clothing, other miscellaneous necessities, or extra resources to support them.